rajaramayana/classscheduler11/replit.md

 ## Overview

 A comprehensive class scheduling and routine management system built with Streamlit for educational institutions.
 The application enables administrators to manage courses, teachers, and class assignments while automatically generating conflict-free timetables.
 The system supports multiple academic programs (BCA, BIT, B.Tech AI) with semester-based organization and provides both course-centric and teacher-centric routine views.
-Enhanced with advanced assignment deletion capabilities including bulk delete operations with filtering options.
+Enhanced with advanced assignment deletion capabilities including bulk delete operations with filtering options and improved display formatting with teacher names appearing below course names in all sections.

 ## User Preferences